-Most RV park rules exist for a reason, but some are downright ridiculous.
+Most RV park rules exist for a reason—usually to keep campers safe and to help maintain the overall cleanliness and appeal of the campground.
+However, some rules are downright ridiculous!
 If you’ve ever checked in at a campground and received a welcome packet with three-plus pages of rules and regulations, you know what we mean!

 We’ve heard of and encountered many strange rules in the time we’ve spent RVing.
-Here are the five most bizarre campground rules that we’ve ever heard of, and number five might blow your mind!
+Here are the five most bizarre campground rules we’ve ever encountered, and number five might blow your mind!

 These RV Park Rules Are Pretty Weird